joshuachen-g/cloud-shell-tutorials/tutorial.md

 </walkthrough-web-preview-icon>
 ```

-To create a link that shines a <walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button">spotlight on the web preview icon</walkthrough-spotlight-pointer>, add the following:
+To create a link that shines a <walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button" target="cloudshell">spotlight on the web preview icon</walkthrough-spotlight-pointer>, add the following:

 ```
 <walkthrough-spotlight-pointer
+    target="cloudshell"
     spotlightId="devshell-web-preview-button">
     spotlight on the web preview icon
 </walkthrough-spotlight-pointer>